Exclusive: U.S. trial of AstraZeneca COVID-19 vaccine may resume this week - sources

 AstraZeneca, which is developing the vaccine with Oxford University researchers, had been seen as a frontrunner in the race to produce a vaccine for COVID-19 until its trials were put on hold to investigate the illness.
 Early data from large-scale trials in the United States of vaccines from Pfizer Inc PFE.N and Moderna Inc MRNA.O are expected some time next month.

-Johnson & Johnson JNJ.N last week paused its Phase III COVID-19 vaccine trial to investigate an unexplained illness in one of the study participants.
+Johnson & Johnson JNJ.N last week paused its Phase III COVID-19 vaccine trial to investigate an unexplained illness in a study participant.
 At the time of the announcement, the company did not know whether the volunteer had been given its vaccine or a placebo.

 A J&J spokesman on Tuesday said the study remains on pause as the company continues its review of medical information before deciding to restart the trial.
-J&J noted that its “study pause” was voluntary, in contrast to AstraZeneca’s “regulatory hold,” which is imposed by health authorities.
+J&J noted last week that its “study pause” was voluntary.
+By contrast, AstraZeneca’s trial is on “regulatory hold,” which is imposed by health authorities.

 Vaccines are seen as essential to helping end the pandemic that has battered economies around the world and claimed more than 1 million lives - over 220,000 of them in the United States.